amantham20/docs4debug/Debug.md

 The blue line highlights the current line of execution.
 ![BreakPoint](images/BreakPointHitPyCharm.png)

-In the lower right we can inspect the variables in the current scope at the breakpoint.
+In the lower right, we can inspect the variables in the current scope at the breakpoint.
 [Color] Region

 Key tips for inspecting variables: